 The app also allows you to view and bookmark any repository's issue list with configurable filters for labels, milestones and assignees.
 GitHub android app supports working with all issues through your phone.
 Along with this the app ensures that you stay up to date and keep getting to know everything about your organizations, friends and repositories through its integrated news feed that is available for your use right behind your smartphone screen.

-Code Junkies: The Source Code of the GitHub App
+Code Junkies: The Android App Source Code Github

 In case you wish to see the code for the GitHub android app, the source code for it is available for both viewing and for downloading.
 This is a point of interest for all code junkies who will find the download option below and can get started with just a click.
 I am sure you will get to learn a lot by deeply studying the source code for the GitHub app and can utilize this knowledge in your future ventures as a coder and programmer!